Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Cuba offers two primary types of accommodations: state-owned hotels and privately operated homestays, known as casas particulares.

 We’ve stayed exclusively in casas particulares on all our trips, and for good reason.
-Not only are they usually better value than hotels, but they also give you a more authentic experience and allow you to support Cuban families directly.
+Not only are they usually better value than hotels, but they also offer a more authentic experience and let you support Cuban families directly.
 Casas particulares are usually owner-operated, with clean private rooms, en-suite bathrooms and even air conditioning.
 Many casa hosts also offer breakfast, some even dinner (at an additional cost).

 Booking a casa particular: What do we recommend?